 - NKJV: For John came to you in the way of righteousness, and you did not believe him; but tax collectors and harlots believed him; and when you saw it, you did not afterward relent and believe him.

 Surrett says, “Relent is a much weaker concept than repentance.”
 His argument feeds into a narrative already existing in the minds of his KJV-Only hearers in which the modern translations are all part of a conspiracy to “weaken” the teachings of the Bible.
-I’m not saying he believes this conspiracy; though I’m confident that his audience largely does—and I’m equally confident that he knew this.
+I’m not saying he believes this conspiracy; though I’m confident that his audience largely does.

 But what does μεταμέλομαι (metamelomai) mean?
 The standard dictionaries all say it means “regret,” not “repent.”
 “Relent” is a fine translation.